-A small number of students (12) left Macarthur in 2014 prior to completing the Preliminary HSC (10 students) or HSC (2 students).
-These leavers fell into several groups.
-As determined by information provided to the school by students and their families upon leaving, these destinations are outlined in the table below.
-Percentages are shown for the 2014 cohort, with the percentages for the 2012, 2011, 2010, 2009 and 2008 cohorts in the adjacent column for comparison
+The 2015 Year 11 and 12 leavers fell into several groups as determined by information provided to the School by students and their families upon leaving.
+These destinations are outlined in the table below.
+Percentages are shown for the 2015 cohort, with the percentages for the past five years' cohorts in the adjacent column for comparison